binarytrails/pion-standalone/README.md

 requires boost at all.

  - feature complete
- - no need of boost
+ - no need of boost (except for unit tests)
  - requires C++11
  - requires asio standalone
- - tests still uses boost::test

-todo:
- - windows support
- - linux support
- - bsd support
- - cmake build
+ - cmake build only

 Original Readme follow: